FPL injury round-up and latest team news for GW1

 Anthony Gordon, Newcastle (£7.5m)

 An ankle injury forced him off against Atletico Madrid on 9 August.
-Eddie Howe was hopeful on Gordon’s condition to return against Villa though.
+Eddie Howe was hopeful on Gordon’s condition to return against Villa though, and revealed in his Friday press conference that “everyone is available” apart from Joe Willock.
 Without Alexander Isak, in all likelihood, Gordon could prove a popular pick among FPL players.

 Destiny Udogie, Tottenham Hotspur (£4.5m)